 How much Cheese?

 - We recommend 3 to 4 ounces per person for an appetizer or dessert course.

 - Finding the perfect accompaniments to your cheese is a great way to get creative.
-A few of our go-to’s are olives, sweet and savory jams, honey, charcuterie, mustard, and of course, bread and/or crackers.
+A few of our go-to’s are olives, sweet and savory jams, local honey (or try infused honeys for added flavor) charcuterie, mustard, and of course, bread and/or crackers.

 - For our board, we served the following accompaniments: assorted Greek olives, fig and ginger jam, roasted garlic jam, spiced pecans (recipe below), lavender honey (recipe below), chorizo salami, genoa salami, pork pâté, whole grain mustard, sliced French baguette, and rosemary crackers.
 The lavender honey and chorizo go great with Manchego and the pâté goes well with a whole grain mustard.
 The savory jams are a delightful and unique addition to sweet, rich cheeses.

 - Varying textures add a lot of interest, so that’s why we like to serve soft sliced French baguette and crackers.
 The bread goes well with firm cheese and the crackers make it easier to enjoy the soft cheese.